Introduction

 Here is the desired workflow:

-You develop a webservice that will respond to GET
+You expose a webservice that will respond to GET

 requests.
 You provide us with the URL address of the web service and establish security measures.